HAECHI-LABS/vvisp/CONTRIBUTING.md

 ## <a name="question"></a>Question or Problem?

  Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-We have not yet defined the name of the Command Line Interface (CLI).
-We will create a question channel by opening Stack Overflow and Gitter.
-Until then, please ask questions about hello@haechi.io.
-If you have a good name for CLI, please suggest us. :)

 ## <a name="issue"></a> Issues and Bugs?